groue/GRMustache/README.md

 GRMustache targets iOS down to version 4.3, MacOS down to 10.6 Snow Leopard (without garbage collection), and only depends on the Foundation framework.

-**You can use GRMustache from Swift**.
+**Swift developers**: You can use GRMustache from Swift.
 However, you can only render Objective-C objects.
+Instead, consider using [GRMustache.swift](https://github.com/groue/GRMustache.swift), a pure Swift implementation of GRMustache.
+You'd be an early adopter, and that would make me happy.

 How To